xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-03-omg-guys-i-beat-minecraft.md

 ![blaze](/images/blaze.png)

 <p class="show-intro">
-once i left the fortress, i returned home and crafted my eyes of ender. following them the first time took me to a stronghold with no portal room (which i think happens often on education edition?), so i built a nether portal and travelled far away. this time i was able to find an end portal!
+once i left the fortress, i returned home and crafted my eyes of ender. following them the first time took me to a stronghold with no portal room (which i think happens often on education edition?), so i built a nether portal and travelled a long way. this time i was able to find an end portal!
 </p>

 <div class="gallery">